miraliumre/gsm/README.md

 _"Roaming symbol shown on an Android smartphone" by The RedBurn, Mark Groves on [Wikimedia Commons]_

-Next up, your device needs APN (Access Point Name) settings to connect to data.
-Usually, carriers push these settings through [OTA updates], but here, we'll just set it up manually.
+Next up, your device will require APN (Access Point Name) settings to successfully access the internet.
+Usually, carriers push these settings to subscribers through [OTA updates], but here, we'll just set it up manually.

 For Android users, head to _Settings_ › _Network & internet_ › _Mobile network_
 › _Access Point Names_.
 Here, add a new APN with any name and APN value you